AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 * **Name** - The name uniquely identifies the component in the rule editor.Special characters and spaces are not allowed in the name strings.

 * **Title** - Title is a string that appears at the top of a component in an Adaptive Form.
 Title uniquely identifies the component in the tree structure of an Adaptive Form.
+If you do not add a title, the name of the component is displayed instead of the title text.

 * **Hide Title** - Select this option to hide title of the component type in an Adaptive Form.